Solutions The best route to security compliance

 • Availability Controls

-SOC 2 Common Criteria
+SOC-2 Controls: Common Criteria

-CC1 Control Environment
+CC1 – Control Environment

 The control environment criteria require that the organisation demonstrates a commitment to integrity and ethical values.
-The board of directors should show independence from management, and supervise the development and performance of internal control.
+The board of directors should show independence from management and supervise the development and performance of internal control.

-View CC1 Control Environment criteria
+Learn more about CC1 Control Environment criteria

-CC2 Communication and Information
+CC2 – Communication and Information

 The organisation should also communicate with external parties regarding any matters impacting the functioning of internal control.

-View CC2 Communication and Information criteria
+Learn more about CC2 Communication and Information criteria

-CC3 Risk Assessment
+CC3 – Risk Assessment

-View CC3 Risk Assessment criteria
+Learn more about CC3 Risk Assessment criteria

-CC4 Monitoring Activities
+CC4 – Monitoring Activities

 Your organisation should choose, develop and execute ongoing and/or separate assessments to determine whether the elements of internal control are present and operational.